Piskvor/buildenlights/README.md

 - Simplest case: `buildenlights.sh --infinite-loop` - waits for `DELAY_LOOP_SECONDS` between each run.
 - Nohup: `nohup buildenlights.sh --infinite-loop &` - doesn't exit with terminal
-- Cron or similar scheduler: `*/10 * * * * * /home/your/path/buildenlights.sh > /dev/null 2> /dev/null` - ignores the `DELAY_LOOP_SECONDS` variable
+- Cron or similar scheduler: `*/10 * * * * * /home/your/path/buildenlights.sh > /dev/null 2> /dev/null` - ignores the `DELAY_LOOP_SECONDS` variable, doesn't switch lights off when exiting.
-- Systemd: example unit is provided in `systemd-example/`, with an install script (takes script location into account)
+- Systemd: example unit is provided in `systemd-example/`, with an install script (takes the script location into account)

 ## Advanced config

 - Variables can be passed in environment (but rcfile would still override them)
-- Usual proxying HTTP(S) requests via ENV vars (`http_proxy`,`https_proxy`) works; there's also `FALLBACK_PROXY` for cases when direct connection is broken, but HTTP proxy access is still possible (my specific use case)
+- Usual proxying HTTP(S) requests via ENV vars works (`http_proxy`,`https_proxy`); there's also `FALLBACK_PROXY` for cases when direct connection is broken, but HTTP proxy access is still possible (my specific use case)
 - if binaries are outside `PATH`, they can be specified through `UHUBCTL`,`CURL`, and `JQ`.

 ### Expert: overriding the result functions

-If specific functionality is required, the result functions can be defined in `buildenlights.rc`.
+If specific functionality is required, the result functions can be defined in `buildenlights.functions.rc`.
 Those will be called *instead* of the default ones, so if the default functionality is required, it must be copied there.

 This applies to 4 result functions ((success|failure)×(on|off)) and 2 API calls' results:
  - `__success_on` (turn on green light)